LearnToDiscover/Basic_Python_dev/index.md

 site: sandpaper::sandpaper_site
 ---

-In this section we will focus ways of setting up system to get started with basic Python.
+In this section we will focus on setting up the computer to get started with Python.